friedger/react-apollo/README.md

 - Before we'll be able to register you as a new user, we'll make sure you can sign in.
 Using the username and password 'Anthony' should log you in... unless something is wrong in the Login component 🤭.

 - This is good and all, but you'll notice that every refresh will log you out.
-Kind of a bummer after I went to the trouble of saving the user token in localStorage 😕.
-You'll have to fix things both on the frontend (look in App.jsx) and on the backend (find where the context is set).
+Kind of a bummer after I went to the trouble of saving the user token in localStorage 😕

+## Fix the context

+- Some queries on the backend rely on the context to work.
+They need to prefetch the currently logged in user before doing anything else, but it seems that part is not working well...

 ## Enable the user to check in